 If you are mindful of protecting it, it will remain protected.

-There seems to be a common perception that it’s all or nothing when engaging with cloud infrastructure as a service.
-The truth is that it’s largely up to you how you use cloud for your business.
+Fact: There seems to be a common perception that it’s all or nothing when engaging with cloud infrastructure as a service.
+The truth is that it’s largely up to you how you use the cloud for your business.
 You can choose to use it for a variety of operations and virtual software – perhaps for emails, or for sharing and working on documents but not for your main databases.
 The point is, you do not necessarily have to shift your whole organisation to the cloud if that’s not comfortable for you.
-A hybrid solution might serve your company better than a total migration.
+A hybrid solution might serve your company better than total migration.

-There is plenty of support out there – for instance, Microsoft 365 has dedicated support and online tools you can make the most of.
+Fact: There is plenty of support out there – for instance, Microsoft 365 has dedicated support and online tools you can make the most of.
 Breaking migration into manageable stages is a good way to approach shifting a large organisation over to cloud and of course, outsourcing the planning and processes for this via a Managed Services Provider takes the stress away.
 A well thought out, phased migration will make cloud infrastructure much easier to implement, with minimum disruption to staff.

-The methods you know are the same or similar, it’s just cloud based and a lot more versatile.
+The methods you know are the same or similar, it’s just cloud-based and a lot more versatile.
 You could say that cloud isn’t about reinventing the wheel – it’s just making that wheel go further.

 If you haven’t gotten around to looking seriously at cloud migration for your company yet, please drop us a line at Netitude.
-We will be happy to explain further how you can see real benefits quickly, by changing over to a cloud based infrastructure.
+We will be happy to explain further how you can see real benefits quickly, by changing over to a cloud-based infrastructure.